SergeoLacruz/inventree-supplier-panel/README.md

 - a button that starts the transfer of your PO to the supplier
 - a status bar that shows error messages
-- a table that contains the created Mouser shopping cart.
+- a table that contains the created shopping cart.
-- in case of Digikey a button that initiates the token generation.

 ![Mouser Panel](https://github.com/SergeoLacruz/inventree-supplier-panel/blob/master/pictures/mouser_panel.png)